pelovett/CrestedDuckTeamMatcher/README.md

 ## Student Survey
+- Prior to running the application, it's necessary to collect data from students in order to correctly place them into teams.
+- The survey asks the user for the following:
+    - Name
+    - Email
+    - Availability throughout the week
+    - Rank programming/technology skills
+    - Teammate preferences
-- This application takes in a parses the student survey results in the form of a CSV file, formatted specifically to how it is exported from Google Forms.
+- Google Form allows users to export the responses to a CSV file.
+This application takes in and parses the student survey results in the form of a CSV file, formatted specifically to how it is exported from Google Forms.
+- An example response can be found in the Git repository named "responses.csv".

+## Requirements and Design

 ## Install
 *Follow these instructions to contribute to the project.*